aces/Loris/modules/dicom_archive/README.md

 The tarchive tables used by the DICOM archive must be populated by the imaging `dicomTar.pl` script before there is any data in the module.

+The menu for the DICOM Archive module links to the imaging browser module, for scans which have been successfully inserted.